 Tony ‘AJ’ Barratt – fledgling photographer – Art of Noise, Frankie, Andrew Poppy

-Alongside design team XL and, later, the London Design Partnership, Paul Morley shaped the look and feel of the label for it’s first five years.
-He gave the it an unmistakeable identity with his infamous sleeve notes, catalogue numbers for events and different Series’ for the various groups to operate under, defining what most now consider the classic era of the label.
+Alongside design team XL and, later, the London Design Partnership, Paul Morley shaped the look and feel of the label for its first five years.
+He gave the it an unmistakable identity with his infamous sleeve notes, catalogue numbers for events and different Series’ for the various groups to operate under, defining what most now consider the classic era of the label.

 Horn, Sinclair and Morley could well have sauntered along for years, immaculately conceived, arty, indie, intelligent but playful and semi-successful.
 Frankie’s success, Sinclair’s business head and Horn’s drive to produce perfect pop records, propelled the band, and ZTT’s roster with it, into the national and international spotlight in the space of the first six months.
 The one thing that the label didn’t do at this point was tone things down and play the game.
 Instead, if anything, Morley turned up the intellect and subversion and played harder, now with the financial safety net that a No.1 record briefly brings.